abhishek-900/AWS-Amplify-Sustainable-World/README.md

 ## Installation
 Follow these steps to set up the Sustainable World app:

-1. **Clone the Project:** Clone the repository to your local machine using the following command:
+1. **Clone the Project:** Clone this repository to your local machine.

 2. **Setup AWS Amplify:** Add your own `amplifyconfiguration.dart` file to configure AWS Amplify services for your app.
+[AWS Amplify](https://docs.amplify.aws/cli/start/install/)

 3. **Stripe Payment Setup (Optional):** If you want to use Stripe payment integration, update the `.env` file with your Stripe credentials.
 If you don't wish to use Stripe, you can remove the references to Stripe from the project.